Ecogenomics/GTDBTk/README.md

 > gtdbtk -h
 ```

-Usage information about each methods can also be accessed through their species help menu, e.g.:
+Usage information about each method can also be accessed through their specific help menu, e.g.:
 ```
 > gtdbtk classify_wf -h
 ```

 ## Classify workflow

 The classify workflow consists of three steps: *identify*, *align*, and *classify*.
 The *identify* step calls genes using [Prodigal](http://compbio.ornl.gov/prodigal/), and uses HMM models and the [HMMER](http://hmmer.org/) package to identify the 120 bacterial and 122 archaeal marker genes used for phylogenetic inference.
-Multiple sequence alignments are obtained by aligning marker genes to their respective HMM model.
-The *align* step concatenates the aligned marker genes and filters the concatenated multiple sequence alignment (MSA) to approximately 5,000 amino acids.
+Multiple sequence alignments (MSA) are obtained by aligning marker genes to their respective HMM model.
+The *align* step concatenates the aligned marker genes and filters the concatenated MSA to approximately 5,000 amino acids.
 Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome in the GTDB-Tk reference tree.
-GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary divergence, and/or ANI to reference genomes.
+GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary divergence, and/or average nucleotide identity (ANI) to reference genomes.

 The classify workflow can be run as follows:
 ```